Learn and Grow, tuition-free, at MTCC: New program eliminates costs for 2021-22 - News Break

 Learn and Grow, tuition-free, at MTCC: New program eliminates costs for 2021-22

-McDowell Technical Community College introduced a new program this week which effectively eliminates one of the most significant barriers to college attendance: cost.
-The Learn and Grow Scholarship Program, which begins immediately, will eliminate tuition and fees for the 2021-2022 academic year for all current, returning and new curriculum students.
-It applies to everyone who takes at least six credit hours of instruction and follows the necessary admission steps.mcdowellnews.com
+McDowell Technical Community College introduced a new program this week that effectively eliminates one of the most significant barriers to college attendance: cost.
+The Learn and Grow Scholarship Program, which begins immediately, will eliminate tuition and fees for the 2021-22 academic year for current, returning and new curriculum students.
+It applies to everyone who takes at least six credit hours of instruction and follows the necessary admission steps.morganton.com